sifanzzz/GoT-fatality-prediction/README.md

 ## Model Comparison

 Our initial model comparison involved three classifiers: DummyClassifier, Logistic Regression (LR), and Support Vector Classifier (SVC).
-From the evaluation metrics, LR emerged as the top-performing model, particularly with an F1 score of 0.427.
+From the evaluation metrics, LR emerged as the top-performing model.
 Therefore, we proceeded hyperparameter optimization for LR to enhance its predictive capabilities.

 ## Test Set Evaluation

 The optimized LR model was then evaluated on a test set of 390 instances, resulting in the following key metrics:

--   **Accuracy:** 0.65
+-   **Accuracy:** 0.63
 -   **Precision, Recall, and F1-score for Each Class:**
-    -   Dead (Class 0): Precision 0.85, Recall 0.65, F1-score 0.74 (Support: 294)
+    -   Dead (Class 0): Precision 0.85, Recall 0.62, F1-score 0.72 (Support: 294)
-    -   Survive (Class 1): Precision 0.38, Recall 0.65, F1-score 0.48 (Support: 96)
+    -   Survive (Class 1): Precision 0.38, Recall 0.68, F1-score 0.47 (Support: 96)
--   **Macro Average:** Precision 0.61, Recall 0.65, F1-score 0.61
+-   **Macro Average:** Precision 0.61, Recall 0.65, F1-score 0.59
--   **Weighted Average:** Precision 0.73, Recall 0.65, F1-score 0.67
+-   **Weighted Average:** Precision 0.73, Recall 0.63, F1-score 0.66

 These metrics provide a comprehensive understanding of the model's performance in predicting character survival or fatality.